junxit/us-congress-bills-117/metadata.md

 - 2021-12-01 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 17 (Roll no. 391). (text: 11/30/2021 CR H6690)
 - 2021-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 17 (Roll no. 391).(text: 11/30/2021 CR H6690)
+- 2021-12-02 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.